 Physician Assistant/Pre-PA Internships

-International Medical Aid (IMA) is a not-for-profit organization that provides healthcare volunteer programs for undergraduate students, graduate students, residents, and practitioners in the areas that need it the most: East Africa, South America and the Caribbean.
-In providing urgently needed health care assistance to the people in these regions, we help participants gain valuable exposure to enisciplines such as medicine, dentistry, nursing, mental health, public health and physical therapy through an ethics-based approach to care.
-Our programs also allow volunteers the opportunity to immerse themselves in the beauty and culture of our exotic destinations through unique adventure programs led by experienced and trusted tour guides.
-Founded at Johns Hopkins University on the principles of integrity, respect, commitment, and imagination, IMA provides a safe and mutually beneficial experience where students can make a meaningful contribution to disadvantaged populations throughout the world.
+International Medical Aid (IMA) is a not-for-profit organization founded at Johns Hopkins University that provides healthcare internships abroad for undergraduate students, medical students, medical residents, and practitioners in the areas that need it the most: East Africa, South America and the Caribbean.
+In providing urgently needed health care assistance to the people in these regions, we help participants gain valuable exposure to a variety of specialties in our medical elective and physician shadowing abroad programs.
+All of our programs also allow interns and volunteers the opportunity to immerse themselves in the beauty and culture of our exotic destinations through unique adventure programs led by experienced and trusted tour guides.
+Founded on the principles of integrity, respect, commitment, and imagination, IMA provides a safe and mutually beneficial experience where students can make a meaningful contribution to disadvantaged populations throughout the world.

 24/7 U.S. and Local Country Support

 IMA recognizes the importance of a strong support network in a foreign country thousands of miles from home.
-We provide a single U.S. point of contact for families at home, while onsite, each volunteer is matched with a program coordinator and a mentor.
-The coordinator typically lives in the volunteer residence and is responsible for smooth day-to-day operations, while the mentor works with volunteers in a professional capacity.
+We provide a single U.S. point of contact for families at home, while onsite, each intern is matched with a program coordinator and a mentor.
+The coordinator typically lives in the student residence and is responsible for smooth day-to-day operations, while the mentor works with interns in a professional capacity.

 PA School Admissions Support